warren-bank/fork-Xanado/README.md

 # Multiplayer word grid game server and interface

+Host your own server to play crossword games according to the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, and Lexulous.
+Or invent your own!
+Has tile sets for English, French, German, Dutch, Czech, Estonian, and Hungarian, and has dictionaries in English, French, and German, and it's easy to add more.

-While there are a number of public servers out there offering clones of the classic SCRABBLE® game (and derivatives), they are limited in a number of ways:
+While there are a number of public servers out there offering clones of the classic SCRABBLE® game, they are limited in a number of ways:
 * Their source code is not public, and setting up your own server is not an option.
 * They are generally limited to a single version of the game.
-* Their dictionaries are usually based on the standard Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
-This makes the games inaccessible for casual players, and those wishing to play in non-English languages.
+* Their (english) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
+This makes the games inaccessible for casual players, as a computer player will beat them every time.
 * They plague you with tedious advertisements.

 I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
 And I wanted it to be completely free.

-Out of the box, this version lets you play games according to the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, and Lexulous, and has tile sets for English, French, German, Dutch, Estonian and Hungarian.
-It has dictionaries in English, French, and German, and it's easy to add more.

 An interesting application that has emerged is as an entertaining teaching aid for language learners.
 Included is a dictionary based on the Oxford 5000 most